-Our sponsor, ATAC Sponsor LLC and Maxim and/or its designees, will purchase from us, pursuant to a written purchase agreement with us, the private placement warrants at a purchase price of \$1.00 per warrant for an aggregate purchase price of \$6,000,000 (or \$6,600,000 if the underwriters' over-allotment option is exercised in full), of which 5,500,000 private placement warrants (or 6,025,000 private placement warrants to the extent that the underwriters' over-allotment option is exercised in full) will be purchased by our sponsor and 500,000 private placement warrants (or 575,000 private placement warrants to the extent that the underwriters' over-allotment option is exercised in full) will be purchased by Maxim.
+Our sponsor, ATAC Sponsor LLC, will purchase from us, pursuant to a written purchase agreement with us, 6,425,000 (or 7,100,000 if the underwriters' over-allotment option is exercised in full) private placement warrants at a purchase price of \$1.00 per warrant for an aggregate purchase price of \$6,425,000 (or \$7,100,000 if the underwriters' over-allotment option is exercised in full).
 The private placement warrants are identical to the warrants sold in this offering, subject to certain limited exceptions as described in this prospectus.
 The proceeds from the private placement of the private placement warrants will be added to the proceeds of this offering and placed in the same trust account described in this prospectus maintained by Continental Stock Transfer & Trust Company, as trustee.